lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Changes in version -01

 * Refactored to use MartinThomson github template.

-  [ ] Make draft-composite-kems standalone by folding in the minimum necessary content from composite-keys and dropping the reference to composite-sigs.
+* Made this document standalone by folding in the minimum necessary content from composite-keys and dropping the cross-reference to composite-sigs.

-  [ ] Re-work wire format and ASN.1 to remove vestiges of Generics.
+  `[ ]` Re-work wire format and ASN.1 to remove vestiges of Generics.
-  [ ] Make RSA keys fixed-length.
+  `[ ]` Make RSA keys fixed-length.
-  [ ] Compress the public key format by not carrying redundant algID OIDs.
+  `[ ]` Compress the public key format by not carrying redundant algID OIDs.
-  [ ] Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
+  `[ ]` Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
-  [ ] Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
+  `[ ]` Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
-  [ ] We need PEM samples … 118 hackathon?
+  `[ ]` We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?

   Still to do in a future version:
   * Fix the ASN.1 in how it references ECC named curves.